Ethour/Web3-Italia/README.md

 <li> Start engaging new stakeholders such as startups, companies, KOLs and makers;</li>
 <li> Making a dApp grow out of our community.</li>
 </ul>

+# Long term activities
+We subjected our digital project to an <a title="Seo audit" href="https://docs.google.com/document/d/1FMie6ioAm3-81r3IWioT0HN7VXuVEwNn4vBob2qX6fc/edit?usp=sharing" target="_blank" rel="noopener">Seo audit</a>.
+The output of the report provided us with guidelines for optimizing what was already built and some very interesting ideas about next steps.
+We have also finalized the 2023 editorial plan for the website and we have scheduled a publication schedule that respects a minimum frequency.

+We are continuing to organize at least one meetup per month, we have the conviction that it is the right interval to meet our community, maintaining a "light" relationship and to continue in this way to the development of relationships with our contacts.

+We have a fairly important contact with an NGO interested in using blockchain for its own internal project.
+In Italy, public funds have been allocated for such projects, so there is a lot of interest in it and it could be a repeatable project with other organizations as well.
+The analysis phase should start soon.

+We produced the "<a title="New Web3 Model" href="https://docs.google.com/document/d/1wIB2mh51wFOu71qKXvid00saYMxl-bFJ/edit" target="_blank" rel="noopener">New Web3 Model</a>" document as the end-of-project output that as per our proposal was scheduled over 6 months.
+We sincerely hope that this document will be useful to everyone as a starting point for future initiatives.
+The document is the result of our ideas and comments from many of you, the Neo community and Web3 Italy.
+In these months we have collected a lot of feedback by actively participating in discussions on Discord, Telegram, Reddit.
+Please consider this document as a starting point for our future discussions.

+The 6-month project is over, but for us a journey has begun that we will continue to pursue with enthusiasm.
+We are available to anyone who needs discussion or support and wants to start a local community.
+There are so many people out there who are eager to learn about our world and enter our bubble :)